Dan slept on his arms, so in the morning, they were painful and numb. Faith was unsympathetic. “If you’re awake, it’s time to leave.”

-“I know,” said Faith.
-“He’s my cricket dealer.
-Or, he was, until I saw that swastika tattoo.
+“I know,” Faith sighed.
+“He’s my cricket-dealer.
+Or he was, until I saw that tattoo.
 Now I don’t I want him around anymore, either.”
 She pulled Dan by the arm.
 “C’mon, Dainty.
 Get outta my house.”

 Dan lingered by the door.
 “Can I come back another time?
 Beatrice and I didn’t finish our cricket together.”

 “You want cricket?”
 Faith took Leo’s bong and pressed it into his hands.
-“If Leo asks I’ll say someone smashed it.
-Now scram!”
+“Scram!”

 Back in his apartment, Dan put the bong on his coffee-table.
 The bong was a glass cylinder a foot tall.
 Brown water clogged its two internal chambers.
-From the bottom chamber a sliding glass tube stuck out at an angle to hold a bowl of powder.
+From the bottom chamber, a sliding glass tube stuck out at an angle to hold a bowl of powdery bug-bits.

-He pulled the sliding tube and soggy bug bits slopped out.
-Dan pinched his nose; he couldn’t risk a whiff.
-He almost set the tube on the coffee table, but worried it would soak the wood with stench.
-He shuddered and lay the tube on a napkin.
+He pulled the sliding tube and soggy bug-bits slopped out.
+Dan pinched his nose—he couldn’t risk a whiff.
+He almost set the tube on the coffee-table, but worried it would soak the wood with stench.
+He shuddered and lay the tube on a pile of napkins.

-He donned rubber gloves to empty the bong into his sink, and retched at the unleashed odor.
-He donned a surgical mask.
+He donned rubber gloves to empty the bong into his sink.
+He retched at the unleashed odor.
+He donned a surgical-mask.

 The glass was almost opaque with crust.
-Looking into the top chamber, he saw the bong filtered smoke through five slotted glass fingers.
-No wonder Leo never bothered cleaning the complicated interior; it was a Sisyphean task, a punishment.
+Looking into the top chamber he that saw the bong filtered smoke through five slotted glass fingers.
+No wonder Leo never bothered cleaning the complicated interior—it was a Sisyphean task, a punishment.

 So Dan began.

-He put the bong in the sink and poured salt in its mouth, then opened one of his many bottles of isopropyl.
-He sniffed the alcohol through his surgical mask; it made his nose burn, which he hoped spoke to its pipe-cleaning power.
+He put the bong in the sink and poured salt in its mouth, then opened one of his many, many bottles of isopropyl.
+He sniffed the alcohol through his surgical-mask.
+It made his nose burn, which he hoped spoke to its pipe-cleaning power.

 He emptied the whole bottle into the bong.
 It seemed impossible that the bong could hold such volume.
-He heard trickling liquid, and realized the bong leaked from two holes in its lower chamber.
-The first was the hole for the sliding tube.
-The second hole was smaller and meant for plugging and unplugging to control airflow.
+He heard trickling liquid, and realized the bong leaked from two holes in its lower chamber: the hole for the sliding tube, and a smaller hole meant for plugging and unplugging to control airflow.
 Embarrassed he hadn’t noticed them before, Dan covered the holes with saran-wrap and finally filled the pipe with alcohol.

-He emptied the powder from the sliding glass tube into a tupperware container for later.
-He filled a plastic baggie with more salt and isopropyl, and sealed the glass tube inside.
+He saved the powdery bug-bits from the sliding glass tube in a tupperware container.
+He filled a plastic-baggie with more salt and isopropyl and sealed the glass tube inside.
 He put that baggie in a bigger baggie so nothing leaked.

 Then he stood over the sink and shook the bong in his right hand and the baggies in his left.
 He shook them for fifteen minutes, just looking out the window waiting for time to pass.

-When he emptied the bong he absentmindedly sniffed the toxic runoff.
-He’d already burned nose-hairs on the isopropyl, so he should have known the foul process’ byproducts would smell worse.
+When he emptied the bong, he absentmindedly sniffed the toxic runoff.
+He’d already burned nose-hairs on the isopropyl, so he should’ve known the foul process’ byproducts would smell even worse.

 His arms tired after twenty minutes.
 For motivation, he imagined the pipe was Leo.
 “Save the whining for your daddy.”
 The salt swirled in Leo like spiky snowflakes.